youkharoufi/MSN/README.md

 update-database
 ```

+This is a backend API, which means that it works in pair with the MSN-UI frontend application.

 ## Usage

 You can see that there are seed users already to help you use the app without having to register with your actual email address.